Moving to the Netherlands? Make getting a job easier with our ultimate guide to finding a job in the Netherlands.

 There are lots of opportunities for expats to work in the Netherlands.
 The country is home to a wide range of international and multinational companies; Dutch internationals alone include ING Group, Royal Dutch Shell Group, Unilever, Philips, and Heineken.
 There’s also plenty of recruitment agencies aimed at placing foreign workers in jobs in the Netherlands.

 The Netherlands has a relatively stable economy backed by plenty of foreign investment encouraged by advantageous tax conditions.
-The country has a diverse, well-educated population, almost 24% of whom are foreign or ethnic minorities.
+The country also has a diverse, well-educated population, almost 24% of whom are foreign or ethnic minorities.

 Unemployment figures are among the lowest in the EU, standing at 3.2% in December 2019.
 This is well below the EU average of 6.2%.